Apply Today »

 Other Graduate Education Programs:

-Cedarville University is pleased to offer an online graduate-level Reading Endorsement.
+Cedarville University is pleased to offer a graduate-level online Reading Endorsement program.
 We are committed to preparing compassionate, professional educators who are committed to the integration of faith, learning, and life as demonstrated in teaching competence and Christlike character through leadership and service.

 Cedarville’s graduate Reading Endorsement is a 16-hour program that adds an endorsement to an existing Ohio teaching license and qualifies teachers to provide focused reading instruction for students in grades K–12.
 It meets qualifications for many licenses to be recognized as a Highly Qualified Teacher (HQT) and meets the reading requirements under the Third Grade Reading Guarantee.
 Course work from the endorsement may also be used to meet requirements for teacher license renewal.